 The move to vegetarian by the Flushing school is also in line with the efforts by New York City Mayor Bloomberg to create a healthier culture in school cafeterias across the city.
-Now, New York schools are serving more whole grain breads and pastas, and salad bars have been installed in more than half of all the schools in NYC.
+Now, New York schools are serving more whole-grain bread and pasta, and salad bars have been installed in more than half of all the schools in NYC.
 P.S.
 244 has taken healthy eating to a new level, which might be adopted by other schools in the future.

 Not All Tofu